Updated: Apr 24

 It adds zest to your morning routine.
 Turmeric is sometimes mixed with other herbs and spices like ginger root, lemon, honey, and cinnamon to add more flavor.
 There is also caffeine-free turmeric tea which helps balance and supports a healthy inflammation response.

 Turmeric is a popular spice made from the rhizome or root of the Curcuma longa plant.
 It is native to Southeast Asia and is a member of the Zingiberaceae or ginger family.
 It has been used as a herbal remedy for generations in Caribbean alternative medicine.
 A range of turmeric teas is available for purchase in health stores or online at the Caribbean supermarket.
+It is also one of the main ingredients of Irie Gulp's popular pineapple ginger turmeric natural beverage.
+If you are in Hampton Roads Virginia, visit one of its many Juice bars near me for beets or possibly turmeric smoothies.

-The active ingredient in turmeric is curcumin.
+Furthermore, the active ingredient in turmeric is curcumin.
 Curcumin gives turmeric its characteristic yellow color and is proven to have anti-inflammatory and immune-boosting properties.

 Curcumin has low bioavailability, which means the body has a hard time accessing and absorbing the compound.
 For this reason, the herbal benefits of turmeric tea, with its guaranteed high concentrations of curcumin, are in demand.